31 Mar Differences Between CBD and THC: Do you need THC in your CBD supplement?

 Full Spectrum CBD

 You’re probably read or heard the term ‘full spectrum’ when researching cannabis.
-All it means is that the entirety of the plant’s compounds were preserved during processing.
+All it means is that the entirety of the plant’s compounds was preserved during processing.
 We’ll use our Blue, Green, and Gold Label RSHO as an example to explain it.
 We’ll start with the

 The Green Label is where we process the hemp plant while juicing the cannabinoids and terpenoids with intent to deliver as near-as-possible a whole-plant product.
 This includes a slight earthy taste but is pleasant after initial tasting.
 Since it contains a higher terpenoid content, you may feel some of the known qualities contained within those molecules.
 Myrcene, for example, is known to potentially cause sedation.
 Other terpenes like linalool, alpha-pinene, beta-caryophyllene, and limonene each have their own unique characteristics that you may experience.